Deep-Symmetry/open-beat-control/README.md

 ### Options

-    -o, --osc-port PORT  17002  Port number of OSC server -r, --real-player           Try to pose as a real CDJ (device #1-4) -L, --log-file PATH         Log to a rotated file instead of stdout -h, --help                  Display help information and exit
+    -o, --osc-port PORT        17002  Port number for OSC server -r, --real-player                 Try to pose as a real CDJ (device #1-4) -B, --bridge                      Use Carabiner to bridge to Ableton Link -a, --ableton-master              When bridging, Ableton Link tempo wins -b, --beat-align                  When bridging, sync to beats only, not bars -c, --carabiner-port PORT  17000  When bridging, port # of Carabiner daemon -l, --latency MS           20     How many milliseconds are we behind the CDJs -L, --log-file PATH               Log to a rotated file instead of stdout -h, --help                        Display help information and exit

 For more information about these, please see the [User Guide](https://obc-guide.deepsymmetry.org/open-beat-control/readme#startup)